CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 ## Containerized

-Use Docker for the Workbench or for a prebuilt environment with the runtime dependencies installed.
+Use Docker for a prebuilt CLI or API environment with the runtime dependencies installed.

 Detailed instructions:

 - [Docker Installation](download-and-installation/docker-based)

+## Desktop Application

+The native application includes its own Perl runtime and does not require a separate CPAN installation.
+See [Desktop Application](graphical-interface) for platform coverage and pre-release availability.